 SAN FRANCISCO GAY MEN’S CHORUS ANNOUNCES

-THIRD ANNUAL COMPOSITION COMPETITION
+FOURTH ANNUAL COMPOSITION COMPETITION

-The San Francisco Gay Men’s Chorus is proud to announce the Third Annual Holiday Composition Competition.
+The San Francisco Gay Men’s Chorus is proud to announce the Fourth Annual Holiday Composition Competition.
 We are accepting applications from all composers anywhere in the United States.
 The winning composer receives a $2,000 cash prize, travel expenses for the world premiere in San Francisco, and a professional recording of the performance.
 With no entry fee and all composers welcome, this competition fosters creativity and supports emerging and established talent within the choral music world.

 The Chorus looks forward to premiering the winner of this year’s competition at venues in San Francisco, Berkeley, and Sonoma.